jasonashworth001/WikiChi-js/directories/venues/comfort-station.md

 ## Address

-2239 S. Michigan Avenue, Chicago, IL 60616
+2579 N. Milwaukee Avenue, Chicago, IL 60647

 ## Overview

-Live music can be held any night of the week.
+"Comfort Station's mission is to present multimedia arts programming that is open and accessible to anyone."
+Live music is typically held on Thursday nights.
+Shows are put on hold during the winter.

 ## Capacity